-We are licensed Psychologists and Social Workers providing evidence-based treatment of psychological issues in the West end of Toronto.
+We are licensed Psychologists and Registered Social Workers providing evidence-based treatment of psychological issues in the West end of Toronto.
 We also provide training to psychology graduate students as they work towards completing their doctorate in clinical psychology.
 This allows us to also provide quality care to community members at a reduced rate with a trainee receiving extensive supervision.

 We make every effort to tailor treatment to each individual based on their personality, the challenges they are facing, and their preferences.
 Each member of our team is extensively trained in numerous evidence-based psychological treatment styles.